-They found many good locations and built a number of great units.
+They found many good locations and built a great number of units.

 Angered by the area developer's lack of grace, the franchisor terminated the area developer and retained all the area developer's units.

-After that the franchisor told the franchisees to propose a division of all that they had accomplished together.
+After that, the franchisor told the franchisees to propose a division of all that they had accomplished together.

 The franchisees put together the vastly greater part of all they had accomplished together in one pile and in the other they put only scraps.
 When they had prepared the two parts, they called the franchisor and invited him to choose.

 The franchisor, quite delighted with this arrangement, took the vastly greater part of all they had accomplished together and said to the franchisees.